NetCentrics’ Commitment to Community Involvement

 NetCentrics is committed to our employees’ personal and professional growth.
 We’ve applied a similar enthusiasm toward our National Capital Region local community.
 This will not change under my leadership.
-In fact, as President, I intend for these efforts to grow.
+In fact, as CEO, I intend for these efforts to grow.
 I’d like to tell you a little about some of these efforts and ask for your input on what we can do moving ahead.

 Private Citizen Awards